pvcodes/hrone_be/README.md

 # E-commerce Backend

-Minimalist FastAPI backend for an e-commerce system with MongoDB.
+Minimalist FastAPI backend for an e-commerce system with MongoDB. [click here,  must read](#what-else-can-be-done)

 ### Keep in mind while evaluating the code